Dionisije Milivojević: Bishop of America and Canada in the SOC

 He took over the administration of the Diocese of America and Canada on 15 April 1940, on the eve of the outbreak of World War II.

 He started his work in the Diocese from Saint Sava Monastery in Libertyville, Illinois.
 He first relocated the Diocese's headquarters from Chicago to the monastery, which he renovated completely.
 Between 1941 and 1943, he increased the monastery's property by 73 acres.
 In 1950, he purchased a 1,400-acre farm with buildings for the elderly and a children's resort in Shadeland, near Springboro, Pennsylvania.
 In Jackson, California, he purchased 173 acres of land.
 He organized a number of parishes and church-school municipalities.
 One of the most significant undertakings by Bishop Dionisije was his work in bringing and rescuing Serbs from the prison camps of Germany, Italy and Austria after the end of World War II.
 According to records, 16,000 Serbs and about 30 priests were brought to the US and Canada on the basis of letters of guarantee signed by Dionisije.

-Schism with the SOC and death
+Separation from the SOC and death

 By the early 1960s, the SOC's stance toward the communist authorities had become a standing source of friction between Bishop Dionisije and Patriarch German in Belgrade.
 Like most churches under communism, the SOC had found a modus vivendi in order to procure the space it needed to operate.
-The diaspora priests claimed that the Belgrade "red priests" had acquiesced too early.